 It may seem like a daunting question, but the “why” of wealth permeates all of the complexities of tax decisions and estate plans.
 Most conventional plans assume that the goal is to accumulate all the wealth you can and push it all down to your kids at the least possible tax cost.

-But do you dream of something more for your family legacy?
+But maybe you dream of something more for your family legacy.
 Jeanne has observed that parents who pause and pray about why God has blessed them with the resources they have are better prepared to create a plan that invites their children into something bigger.

 2. What do I hope the inheritance is going to do in my child’s life?

 “We tend to think that wealth is either the hero of our kids’ life story or it’s going to be the villain,” Jeanne says.
 “I say wealth is just fuel in the engine.”

 So, what will these resources fuel in your child’s life?
 Of course, the answer to that question will be unique for each child, so the plan for their inheritance might need to be as well.

 “When you take the uniqueness principle into consideration, you can think about what experiences, tools, and training each child needs to help further the story God is writing in that child’s life.
 Then you can consider how much is enough and how you structure that in a way that’s loving and purposeful for each child,” Jeanne says.